Why Culture Shock Is Different Than Depression

 Stress is something we all have to manage but for you, stress is experienced more frequently and from a broader range of sources.
 It starts with the “small” things – handing over your previous work, clearing your office space out for the move, and saying goodbye to people you love or grew accustomed to.

 For you, it only gets more complicated from there.
 There is a new language and an entire culture built around it that needs to be understood, people to interact with, transport networks to figure out, and more.
-Remember, all this is happening in conjunction with everyday obligations like cooking and cleaning, spending time with family, calling your relatives or parents in your home country.
+Remember, all this is happening in conjunction with everyday obligations like cooking and cleaning, spending time with family, and calling your relatives or parents in your home country.
+You can see why the statistics skew in favor of you facing more burnouts and the negative impact on personal and professional life that they bring.

 Early on during an assignment, a large portion of you suffers from “culture shock” or cultural adjustment.
 The impact of these often manifests as symptoms similar to mild depression – feelings of isolation and helplessness, oversleeping and lethargy (or even the opposite: insomnia and lethargy), mood swings, and unexplained body aches.
 Homesickness adds to the symptoms, which combined with the fact that you might be new to your role makes things even tougher.
 It could also be that you don’t have a job or occupation just yet and feel that an important part of your identity is suddenly missing.
+In this high-stress, emotional scenario, you often turn to the wrong things for management: substance abuse in the form of drugs or alcohol.
+I usually prescribe these seven easy-to-implement steps for helping your body with cultural adjustment.

 1. Implement a Daily Mission Walk.
 The focus here is not on high-impact training, but rather on consistency.
 Go for a short walk and make it a staple of your daily routine.
-Motivate yourself by small missions such as taking the dog for a walk, recycling the glass bottles, getting bread or flowers, buying groceries without the car, dropping a few items off at the local Brockenhaus (or Salvation Army).
+Motivate yourself with small missions such as taking the dog for a walk, recycling the glass bottles, getting bread or flowers, buying groceries without the car, and dropping a few items off at the local Brockenhaus (or Salvation Army).

 2. Plan a Digital Detox.
 This one is not easy, as you end up losing contact with your family and friends back home, but it is well established that overuse of social media and technology has a high impact on stress levels.
 A weekend of digital detox will help you regain focus and have some time to think and reflect.
 I usually try to stay away from social media for 24 hours over the weekend.
 During the RockMeRetreat we are practicing to stay away from media for several days.

 3. Practice PMR or a similar Relaxation Method.
 Work through Progressive Muscle Relaxation (PMR) every day after lunch or before you go to sleep.
-Start with videos you can find on YouTube or buy CDs and audios from Medical Doctors such as Dr. Beth Salcedo (English) or Dr. Stephan Frucht (German).
+Start with videos you can find on YouTube or buy CDs and audio from Medical Doctors such as Dr. Beth Salcedo (English) or Dr. Stephan Frucht (German).

 4. Start Meditating 5 Minutes a Day.
 Practicing active meditation is also a good idea.
 I created this video to get you started.
 There are many more detailed videos on how to do this out there.
 I’m teaching active meditation at the RockMeRetreat.

 5. Combine your first coffee with a morning meditation.
 You can also start your day with a short morning meditation such as this one.
 I try to combine my first coffee with a short meditation.
+Sadhguru has a wonderful app with great meditations.

 6. Start a Journal.
 Journalling is a great method to deal with your mind and emotions.
 If it feels like a lot of work, try a bullet journal first.